 Rural Planning Assistance (RPA) - For the twenty fifth consecutive year, State RPA funding is expected to be available to assist in funding the Work Program.
-FY 2022/2023 new RPA funds total \$294,000, combined \$1,882 of carryover RPA Funds from the 2021/22 OWP, for a total RPA Funding of \$295,882.
+FY 2022/2023 new RPA funds total \$294,000, combined with no estimated carryover RPA Funds from the 2021/22 OWP, for a total RPA Funding of \$294,000.
+After the close of the fiscal year, some small amounts of RPA carryover may exist and will be included in the amendment.

 Planning, Programming & Monitoring (PPM) - In accordance with SB 45 provisions (as revised under AB 608, effective 1/1/02) up to 5% of Mendocino County's Regional Choice (SB 45) funds may be utilized for eligible PPM activities.
-A total of \$131,000 in FY 2022/2023 PPM funds is available for programming in this Work Program, plus \$114,634 \$114,636 in PPM carryover funds, for a total PPM commitment of \$245,634 \$245,636.
+A total of \$131,000 in FY 2022/2023 PPM funds is available for programming in this Work Program, plus \$73,750 in PPM carryover funds, for a total PPM commitment of \$204,750.

-Caltrans Sustainable Transportation Planning Grant Program - MCOG was awarded one grant through the FY 2021/22 California Sustainable Transportation Planning Grant Program, as follows: Sustainable Communities - State Highway Account Grant - This final Work Program includes a total of \$155,662 in carryover Sustainable Communities Transportation Planning Grant funds for Work Element 5 (Feasibility Study-Mobility Solutions for Rural Communities of Inland Mendocino County).
+Caltrans Sustainable Transportation Planning Grant Program - MCOG was awarded one grant through the FY 2021/22 California Sustainable Transportation Planning Grant Program, as follows: Sustainable Communities - State Highway Account Grant - This final Work Program includes a total of \$163,780 in carryover Sustainable Communities Transportation Planning Grant funds for Work Element 5 (Feasibility Study-Mobility Solutions for Rural Communities of Inland Mendocino County).

-The total State funding, including awarded grant funds, programmed in this Amended Work Program is \$697,178 \$697,180.
+The total State funding, including awarded grant funds, programmed in this Final Work Program is \$498,750.